ufukomer/spring-training/README.md

 - Hibernate
 - Validation-api: exception handling

-_Note: This module consist of java based configuration, namely xml files haven't been used.
-It also contain redirection in jsp._
+_Note: This module consist of java based configuration, namely xml files haven't been used, it also contains redirection in jsp._

 _Go to [reference](http://websystique.com/springmvc/spring-4-mvc-and-hibernate4-integration-example-using-annotations/) for more detail._